Michael Mair

 Michael "Much" Mair (born 13 February 1962) is an Italian alpine skiing coach and former Alpine skier.
 Born in Bruneck, Italy, he won a total of three World Cup races.

+Career

 He closed 10th in overall in 1988 Alpine Skiing World Cup.
 He also competed at the 1984 Winter Olympics and the 1988 Winter Olympics.

 In 2018 Mair is one of the coaches of the Italy national alpine ski team (women sector).
+Much Mair has returned to coach Ester Ledecka starting from the 2025-26 season.